phalcon/documentation/docs/application-micro.md

 $application->setService('router', $router, true);
 ```

-Setting up your routes using the [Phalcon\Mvc\Micro][mvc-micro] applications http methods (`get`, `post`, etc.) is much easier than setting up a router object with relevant routes and then injecting it in the application.
-Each method has its advantages and disadvantages.
-It all depends on the design and needs of your application.
+Setting up routes using the [Phalcon\Mvc\Micro][mvc-micro] application's HTTP methods (`get`, `post`, etc.) is simpler than configuring a router object with relevant routes and injecting it into the application.
+The choice between the two approaches depends on the design and requirements of your application.

 ### Rewrite Rules
-In order for routes to work, your web server needs to be configured with specific instructions.
-Please refer to the [webserver setup][webserver-setup] document for more information.
+For routes to function correctly, your web server needs specific configurations.
+Refer to the [webserver setup][webserver-setup] document for detailed information.

 ### Handlers
-Handlers are callable pieces of code that get attached to a route.
-When the route is matched, the handler is executed with all the defined parameters.
+Handlers are callable pieces of code attached to a route.
+When the route is matched, the handler executes with all the defined parameters.
 A handler is any valid PHP `callable`.

 #### Registration
 Phalcon offers several ways to attach a handler to a route.
-Your application needs and design as well as coding style will be the factors influencing your choice of implementation.
+The choice depends on your application needs, design, and coding style.

 **Anonymous Function**